stobinaator/strava_stats/README.md

 ## TODO
 1. Add a drop-down menu named 'Locations' and when clicked it will show both (now existing) buttons.</br>
+2. Add a button 'Walks', when clicked it will redirect the page to "../walks".
+'Runs' button is also needed.</br>
 overlay all run and walk workouts with different colors.